Chuo-ku Tourism Association Official Blog

 1488410783533.jpg

-The restaurant on the 3rd floor of the "Tsukiji Fish Bank" Odawarakan is open from 7:00 am.
-For a moment before entering the Central Wholesale Market, please drop in at "Tsukiji Fish Bank".
+The restaurant on the 3rd floor of the "Tsukiji Fish Bank" Odawarakan is open from 7:00 in the morning.
+For the moment before entering the Central Wholesale Market, please drop in at Tsukiji Fish Bank.

-Restaurants are "seafood bowl", "Chinese cuisine", fried food", "CURRY", and "Cafe".
+Restaurants are "seafood bowl", "Chinese cuisine", "Fried food", "CURRY", and "Café".

-"Breakfast on the Tsukiji Fish Bank!"
+"Breakfast at Tsukiji Fish Bank!"
 I think this will be a new fashion.
-Closed on Sunday, public holidays, and Wednesday (partly closed).
-Click here for information on Tsukiji Outer Market and "Tsukiji Fish Bank". http://www.tsukiji.or.jp/
+Closed on Sunday, public holiday and Wednesday (some are closed).
+Click here for information on the Tsukiji Outer Market and the Tsukiji Fish Bank. http://www.tsukiji.or.jp/